zpaulson001/tyny/README.md

 - ✅ WebSocket endpoint
 - ✅ Real-time audio streaming from browser to server in 100ms chunks (save chunks as WAV files on WebSocket disconnect)
 - ✅ Whisper model transcription
-- ✅ Build basic playground for testing and demonstration
-- 📝 Translation service integration
+- ✅ Test different methods of audio chunking (Breaking at pauses, breaking every x amount of time)
-- 📝 Build script to stream audio files to the server for testing and evaluation
+- ✅ Write script to stream audio files to the server for testing and evaluation
-- 📝 Proper frontend app
+- 🚧 Translation service integration
+- 🚧 Test hosting VAD and ASR models on BE vs FE
+- 🚧 Build basic FE to display live translation/transcription

 Legend: